lastromanticx/nokogiri-pathfinder/README.md

 NOKOGIRI PATHFINDER

-Nokogiri Pathfinder is a tool to easily locate the proper Nokogiri .CSS path that contains the text you are interested in.
+Nokogiri Pathfinder is a command line tool to easily locate the proper Nokogiri .CSS path that contains the text you are interested in.
 Rather than, or along with, using a web browser's inspector, simply enter the url and search term, and Nokogiri Pathfinder will traverse the Nokogiri tree to find the shortest .CSS path to the node.

 INSTALLATION